 In Infoprint Manager, the finishing options have very descriptive names so that it is easy to choose the one you want for your job.
 However, the names of those options are based on print jobs that use the "portrait" orientation, and as a result are misleading for jobs that printed in the "landscape" orientation.
 In addition, some of the options are valid if the paper is fed through the printer long edge first (LEF) and not valid if the paper is fed short edge first (SEF), and vice versa.
 As a result, choosing the correct finishing option can be confusing.
-The tables below can help you determine which option to choose based on how you want your job to be finished.
+The following tables can help you determine which option to choose for the Infoprint 45, Infoprint 60, and Infoprint 70, based on how you want your job to be finished.